Friday, 8 August 2025

-Why LinkedIn is a Pillar for B2B Relationship Building
+Why LinkedIn is Key for Building Your Personal Brand

 Written by Robyn T. Braley

-LinkedIn has become one of the most powerful social media tools for business to business (B2B) selling.
-It is ideal for professionals wanting to grow their personal brand and to build meaningful relationships.
+LinkedIn has become one of the most powerful tools for professional growth.
+It is ideal for those wanting to grow their personal brand and to build meaningful relationships.

-A recent conversation with a client pretty much summed up why LinkedIn has soared to the top of marketing must-haves.
-He observed, “When one of our sales people cold-calls a prospective client or replies to an email inquiry, before the process goes to the next step, the first place both parties go to gather background information is LinkedIn.”
+A recent conversation with a client sums up why LinkedIn has soared to the top of branding must-haves.
+He observed, “When one of our salespeople cold-calls a prospective client or replies to an email inquiry, before the process goes to the next step, both parties go to LinkedIn for background information about the other person.”

 “Relationship-driven marketing is what makes the B2B world go round,” he noted.
 “Potential customers often check out the LinkedIn profiles of our team before they go to our company website!”

 He concluded, “By the time they meet face-to-face, both have learned a lot about each other.”
-The conversation was in the context of our meeting to start developing consistent and branded LinkedIn profiles for each of his sales and executive teams.
+The conversation took place during our meeting about developing consistent LinkedIn profiles for each of his sales and executive team members.

 LinkedIn Opportunities

-If you aren't on LinkedIn or don't spend much time with it, there are just a few of the goals you can achieve.
+If you're not on LinkedIn or don't spend much time there, this is what you can achieve.
 LinkedIn allows you to;

 · Generate leads through social prospecting (not stalking)